Click on slideshow photos for description

 Photo 3: The Popina memorial under construction, 1980

 Bogdanović implemented his designer for the memorial complex (Photo 2), which was to be situated on the site of the former location of the battle trenches, over the course of three years (Photo 3).
 The project was largely financed through public donations and community fundraising efforts.
 Detailed architectural drawings for this monument can be viewed at the 'Arhiva Modernizma' organization's website at THIS link.
 It was officially opened to the public on October 12th, 1981, a date chosen to commemorate 40 years since the Battle of Popina.
 The complex consisted of four elements: a commemoration block along with three monoliths made of gabbro stone blocks spread out over roughly 80m in length, with two of the monoliths being cylindrical (~9m tall) and the center being triangle shaped (~20m tall).
-Through the three monoliths, there are massive cylindrical openings which align, creating a gun-barrel-like effect, with the portal through the center triangle sculpture being 6m in diameter.
+Through the three monoliths, there are massive cylindrical openings that align, creating a gun-barrel-like effect, with the portal through the center triangle sculpture being 6m in diameter.
 It is because of this 'tunnel effect' that the monument gets its popular nickname 'The Sniper'.
 Bogdanović was horrified in his later years upon hearing this nickname for his sculpture, as he felt that one of his creations being likened to a weapon of war was sordid and ghastly.
 In addition to this monument, original plans intended to create an entire tourist complex here, with a motel, sports facilities and an elaborate cascading fountain.
 However, the costs for this monument complex got wildly out of control of what these municipalities were able to handle, so, as a result, the memorial in its entirety was never fully realized by Bogdanović.
 It is unclear to what degree this monument was ever a widely viable or regularly visited cultural or tourist attraction, even in the days of Yugoslavia when such monuments were joyously celebrated.

 While this site fell into a state of considerable neglect during the 1990s and 2000s, since the mid-2010s, local efforts have been underway to restore and revitalize the Popina memorial complex.
 Visitorship to the site in the past has been extremely low, however, with the addition of new road signage and promotional material, touristic interest in the monument has been on the rise.
 Furthermore, commemorative events have begun to take place at the site once again.
 In December of 2016, the Serbian Ministry of Labor, Employment and Social Policy granted several million dinars for the conservation and restoration of the Popina spomenik complex.
-As a result of this grant, intense rehabilitation efforts were undertaken in early 2017, which resulted in the removal of all graffiti from the monument and the improvement of memorial's trails, access and infrastructure.
+As a result of this grant, intense rehabilitation efforts were undertaken in early 2017, which resulted in the removal of all graffiti from the monument and the improvement of the memorial's trails, access and infrastructure.
 In late 2017, additional construction took place at Popina expanding the memorial's stone-paved walking trails and interpretive signage (Photo 4).
 Plans for further development for the site include enhanced decorative lighting, the construction of a Cultural Center and the full completion of elements originally intended for the site which Bogdanović was never able himself to complete.

 Photo 4: Construction at the Popina memorial site, 2017

 As international interest towards the monument heritage of the former Yugoslavia has been growing over the last ten years (especially on the internet), the monument at Popina has been a work whose form many have become interested in.
 Even outside the internet, many international artists, photographers and multi-media creators have used the form of the Popina monument as a basis or as inspiration for their work.
 Furthermore, the 2018 Serbian war film titled "The Load", directed by Ognjen Glavonić, used monument at Popina as a filming location, with scenes at this site visible in the film's online trailer.
 Meanwhile, in 2020, an architecture student Đorđe Đurić had a design concept centered around developing the forests around the Popina Spomen Park nominated for the EU "Young Talent Architecture Award".

 Plaques, Engravings and Graffiti: